ziyadm/test-bot-repo/README.md

 TODO: tell player to do another training mission while they wait for feedback

+TODO: idle state player goes offline
+* pause mission timers

+TODO: when player goes online, send some sort of message or do something to get them back in the groove
+* remind them of what they were doing and where they were at

 TODO: update time spent with suriels spren typing (when sending player instructions) to a realistic value

 TODO: refactor immutable updates logic into an [Immutable_dict] module